mrchrisneal/DashPad/docs/web/usage.md

 Clicking the global **Settings** (cog) icon in the header bar opens a panel with several configuration tabs, giving you control over the entire application's behavior.

 - **Server Management:** This tab lists all the API servers you configured with environment variables.
 Here, you can temporarily enable or disable polling for any server.
-This is useful if you need to take a server offline for maintenance and want to prevent connection errors from appearing on your dashboard, all without needing to restart the DashPad-Web container.

 - **Appearance Settings:** Customize the look and feel of your charts.
 You can change the default colors used for "Normal," "Warning," and "Critical" statuses.
 These color settings apply to both the detailed expanded charts and the subtle background sparklines, allowing you to create a theme that matches your preferences.

 - **Historical Data:** Configure the time windows for your charts.
-You can set the global default duration for expanded charts (e.g., 30 minutes) and the duration for the background sparklines (e.g., 10 minutes).
+You can set the global default duration for expanded charts (ex.
+30 minutes) and the duration for the background sparklines (ex.
+10 minutes).
 These settings help you balance between viewing long-term trends and focusing on recent activity.

-- **Import/Export:** This powerful feature allows you to back up your entire UI configuration—including the module layout, server visibility states, and all global and module-specific settings—to a single JSON file.
+- **Import/Export:** This powerful feature allows you to back up your entire UI configuration—including the module layout, server visibility states, and all global and module-specific settings—to a single JSON file stored directly in your clipboard.
 You can then use the "Import" function to restore this configuration on a different browser or device, making it easy to replicate your setup.

 ## Module-Specific Settings